Football/soccer analytics is filled with

 The amount of assists a player should have played.
 A few new ways of calculating this have emerged.

 Per 90 minutes (p90)

 Used instead of per game or totals in stats.
 Most young players get less game time compared to players in their later twenties.
 So, dividing player statistics by games played will favour the older players.
 It’s better to divide the stats by the number of minutes played and then multiplying that by 90.
 This gives a more accurate measure of skill.

 A non-penalty goal is a goal which wasn’t from a penalty.
 Why should we look at NPG90?
 A penalty shot has an 80% chance of becoming a goal.
-Though some players are ‘penalty specialists’, like Franck Ribery, Mario Balotelli, and Lionel Messi, many players can score from the penalty spot.
-If we use goals to evaluate players, we are also using the easy penalty goals that anyone can score.
-Hence, we use non-penalty goals.
+Though some players are ‘penalty specialists’, like Franck Ribery, Mario Balotelli, and Cristiano Ronaldo, many players can score from the penalty spot.
+If we use goals to evaluate players, we’re also using the easy penalty goals that anyone can score.
+Hence, it’s rational to exclude penalties from goal numbers.

 Possession-Adjusted Defensive Statistics (Padj)

 The problem with defensive stats is – okay there are a lot of problems with individual defensive stats.
 But one of them is the fact that teams that keep the ball better will score less on on-the-ball defensive actions like interceptions and tackles.
 So, first a base possession rate of 50% possession should be divided by the amount of possession the team in which the defender we’re looking at conceded.
 Then, that number should be multiplied by the number of tackles or interceptions he made.
 So if a team controlled 60% of the ball, and one of their center-backs completes 10 tackles a game, his possession-adjusted tackles number is 12.5.

 (This page may be updated once in a while).